 We have multiple approaches to prevention and decontamination.
 Resistant crop varieties, biocontrol agents, and good agricultural practices are pre-harvest interventions.
-This changes could increase post-harvest losses and require post-harvest strategies like proper drying, storage conditions, and sorting technologies.
-Decontamination methods involve physical (heating, irradiation, microwaving), when it is a proper drying and biological (fermentation, enzymatic degradation) interventions having varied efficacies and limitations.
+This changes could increase post-harvest losses and require postharvest strategies like proper drying, storage conditions, and sorting technologies.
+Decontamination methods involve physical (heating, irradiation, microwaving), MATS Chemical (SZAPRETION AMPONIATION) MARC biological (fermentation, enzymatic degradation) interventions having varied efficacies and limitations.
 The real-world scenario may be complicated by mycotoxin mixtures that make it difficult to attribute effects to individual toxins.
 Risk assessments are complicated because co-occurrence of multiple mycotoxins may lead to additive, synergistic or antagonistic effects.
 The toxicological relevance of these mixtures is an ongoing area of research, with growing evidence indicating possible interaction effects at realistic exposure levels.